covid19-hg/covid19hg/src/pages/index.md

 templateKey: index-page
 title: The COVID-19 Host Genetics Initiative
 image: /img/header-transparent.png
-heading: Objectives
-subheading: '-'
-mainpitch:
-  title: Mission
-  description: >-
-    The COVID-19 host genetics initiative brings together the human genetics community to generate, share and analyze data to learn the genetic determinants of COVID-19 susceptibility, severity and outcomes.
-Such discoveries could help to generate hypotheses for drug repurposing, identify individuals at unusually high or low risk, and contribute to global knowledge of the biology of SARS-CoV-2 infection and disease.
-description: >-
-  The COVID-19 host genetics initiative is a bottom-up collaborative effort that has three main aims:
 learnCollaborate:
   - title: Covid19 Host Genetics Initiative basics
     subtitle: An introduction to the initiative